BennyTheDev/nft-streaming-api-client/README.md

 It is recommended to use the [PM2](https://pm2.keymetrics.io/) package for production.

 You may now explore and enjoy the data.
 For detailed questions, feel free to visit the support in our [Discord](https://discord.gg/Ur8XGaurSd).

+## Available Subscription Channels

+Currently, there is only OpenSea and EIP-721 support but we will add a lot more with further development.

+Here is a summary of available channels you may subscribe to:

+/v1/opensea

+* listings
+* * Cleaned and verified new listing events.
+* hot listings
+* * Pre-verified new listings with limited data but speedier.
+* sales
+* * Cleaned and verified sale events.
+* cancelled
+* * Cleaned and verified cancellations.
+Also includes bulk canncellations and transfer of listed items.
+* expired
+* * Expired items
+* transfers
+* * Transfers of listed items.
+Useful to track if items on sale are moved in the meanwhile.
+* trending
+* * Frequently updated list of trending collections.
+* discounts
+* * Same as listings but contains the actual sub-floor price from < 10%.

+There is also a misc subscription with useful data:

+/v1/misc

+* pending
+* * All currently pending ERC-721 sales.
+* block updates
+* * Block and block time updates.
+* gas updates
+* * The current fast gas price.